Sleitnick/Knit/README.md

 -------------------

 Knit gives developers the tools to create services/controllers on the server and client.
-These services and controllers can talk to each other seamlessly.
-It is up to the developer to create the runtime.
+These services and controllers can talk to each other seamlessly, including serialization/deserialization of custom classes.

 ## Using Knit